Lock128/genai-game-flying-maths/prompts.md

 The Frontend that is implemented in flutter does not have any annimations - can we make possible answers for a challenge pop up on the left side and then move to the right side - so the "input" field gets replaced with a boxes that fly from left to right and your challenge becomes to click / tap the "correct" result of the box.
 The animation could look similar to the one ine https://github.com/flutter/games/tree/main/templates/endless_runner

+# new item
+the game still doesnt look like I wanted it to be - i can see only the correct answer flying in instead of multiple answers - one being correct, the others being wrong.
+The position of the correct answer should be random in the order.
+Please also ensure that the application does not switch to the "main" screen after selecting an answer but stays on the "challenge" screen.
+At the end of finishing the challenges, please show the resulting score including all challenges and the answers (the correct ones and the ones the user pressed)